What does OIRO mean? What does OIEO mean?

 In a nutshell, whether the property is marketed as OIRO or OIEO, it is only worth what you are prepared to pay for it.

-Further reading – Free copy of House Arrest
+Further reading – Free copy of Property Investing Book – House Arrest

 Get a free copy of my Amazon Bestseller, House Arrest.
-This is a practical guide to buying HMO property.
+A Practical Guide on How to Replace Your Income Through Property Investing.
 Topics include:

 - Which properties will you buy?